cessationoftime/ixia/README.md

 Haskell IDE, with Nix as the primary build method, and Reactive-Banana-WX GUI.
 Will look into using cloud-haskell for async ops.
 Would like  D-language support in the IDE after Haskell.

+The scion library may be useful for this. see : https://github.com/nominolo/scion
 ---

 Pull requests: This project will require a contributor license agreement (CLA) to be signed before I will merge pull requests.
 But you are not required to sign this to fork/modify the code on your own.